 Although Kodi is quite comprehensive with a lot of automatic functionality (build-in or via plugins), there are still some things that need to be done manually.
 Cleaning and updating the media libraries are unfortunately some of them.

-Although the process might be very similar with other skins, the default Confluence skin was used when compiling this post.
+Although the process might be very similar to other skins, the default Confluence skin was used when compiling this post.

 Why you need to do manual updates